mattscholta/portfolio-remix/README.md

 ## Setup

-Currently the API calls are made to an external service, [GraphCMS][graphcml].
+Currently the API calls are made to an external service, [GraphCMS][graphcms].
 Now, until we can move to [Prisma](https://www.prisma.io/) (or something a little more portable for "local development") you'll see failed API calls 🤷‍♂️.

 ```bash
 npm install